 The particle 了

 The word 了 le is a word with many roles.
-As a tense particle, we locate it after the verbs to indicate a completed action.
-And it works well in simple past tense too, meaning “i have eaten” and “i ate” don´t differ so much in Chinese.
-You can say 我吃饭了 Wǒ chīfàn le for both scenarios. 了 can also function as modal particle to indicate certain tone.
+As a tense particle, we locate it after the verbs to indicate a completed action, it is similar to the present perfect tense, well…yeah, without changing the forms of the verbs of course.
+“I have eaten” is simply “我吃饭了 Wǒ chīfàn le”. 了 can also function as modal particle to indicate certain tone.
 We will get to that later.